-- 1Agricultural and Environmental Sciences, IULM University of Milan, Italy
+- 1Department of Agricultural and Environmental Sciences —Production, Landscape, Agroenergy, University of Milan, Milan, Italy

-- 3University of the Basque Country (UPV/EHU), Spain
+- 3Department of Plant Biology and Ecology, University of the Basque Country (UPV/EHU), Bilbao, Spain

 It is not surprising indeed that several habitats threatened by the most severe environmental pressures are biodiversity hotspots.
 For example, Mediterranean ecosystems, where plants are simultaneously challenged by high light, heat, and drought stress of increasing severity, represent just 2% of the earth's land area, but account for 16% of the world's plant species (Myers et al., 2000).
 Similarly, mountain ecosystems and nutrient-poor soils are biodiversity hotspots highly endangered by climate change (Lambers et al., 2013).
 Although land plants have long history of successful response to the challenges imposed by a changing environment, climate change in the Anthropocene has peculiarities, which can turn old stresses into something “novel” to plants.